 5. Ceredigion Museum

-Housed in the Coliseum, a former theatre, the Ceredigion Museum is home to a variety of impressive collections from the country’s rich heritage.
-These include archaeological treasures, furniture, traditional Welsh costumes, and many exhibits relating to a successful agricultural past.
-The country’s military conflicts are also depicted with several collections concerned with Welsh battles.
-Local artists and crafts feature alongside artefacts from Aberystwyth’s history, and with a well-stocked gift shop and cafe serving delicious homemade treats, if culture is your thing, the Ceredigion Museum is well worth a visit.
+Housed in the Coliseum, a former theatre, the Ceredigion Museum is home to a variety of impressive collections from Wales’ rich heritage.
+These include archaeological treasures, furniture, traditional Welsh costumes and many exhibits of a successful agricultural past.
+Wales’ military conflicts are also depicted with several collections concerned with Welsh battles.
+Local artists and crafts feature alongside artefacts from Aberystwyth’s history.
+There’s also a well-stocked gift shop and cafe serving delicious homemade treats.
+Ceredigion Museum is well worth a visit.